larsvers/test-readme/README.md

 * `imageCenters` is an array of all [x, y] hexagon centres of the hexgrid.

 * `layout` is an array of arrays, each sub-array representing a hexagon in the grid.
 Each sub-array holds all point locations per hexagon in an object exposing at least _x_ and _y_ pixel coordinates as well as aggregate values.
-Here's an example hexagon layout object with three point locations or _datapoints_:
+Here's an example hexagon layout sub-array with three point locations (or _datapoints_):

 	![layout object](img/layout-object.jpg)